yudingyi333/Exercise/PS4/HW4_Q3_Report.md

     ## [169] "zwieback"

 we created a “basketSize” which indicate how many item does each itemset has.
 And create “itemFreq”, which indicates the frequency of each item in the data set.
 For example, from the summary we know that whole milk has been bought 2513 times.
 And the frequency of the whole milk should be 2513/9835=0.26.
 And adding the overall frequency together, it shows how many items each transaction bought in average.
 The result indicate that each transaction bought 4.409 item averagely.
 And use itemFreq/sum(itemFreq)\*sum basketSize, we can work out how many times each item has been bought in the dataset.

-According to the above, it can plot the frequency of each item, it shows the 10 most frequent item in the data set.

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##   1.000   2.000   3.000   4.409   6.000  32.000